-- The Credit Risk Committee meets on a quarterly basis to assist the Managing Board in its oversight responsibilities with regard to the Group's credit risk.
-Further, the committee reviews on a yearly basis the credit risk appetite and credit risk management framework and makes recommendations to the Managing Board for approval.
+- The Credit Risk Committee assists the Managing Board in its oversight responsibilities with regard to the Group's credit risk.
+The committee reviews on a yearly basis the credit risk appetite and credit risk management framework and makes recommendations to the Managing Board for approval.
 Also, the Credit Risk Committee monitors and decides upon Advanced Internal Rating Based ("AIRB") matters.
-Separately and on need basis, the Credit Risk Committee meets and decides on credit proposals that exceed the local authority levels of Group companies and prepares for credit proposals that require approval of the (Credit Committee of the) Supervisory Board. - The Asset Risk Committee meets on a quarterly basis to assist the Managing Board in its oversight responsibilities with regard to the Group's asset risk.
-Further, the committee reviews on a yearly basis the asset risk appetite and asset risk management framework and makes recommendations to the Managing Board for approval. - The Motor Insurance Risk Committee meets on a quarterly basis to assist the Managing Board in its oversight responsibilities regarding motor insurance risk including insurance risk exposure from Euro Insurances.
-Further, the committee reviews on a yearly basis the motor insurance risk appetite and motor insurance risk management framework and makes recommendations to the Managing Board for approval.
-Also, the Motor Insurance Risk Committee monitors the preparation for Solvency II, which is governed by an internal Solvency II project board. - The Operational Risk Committee meets on a quarterly basis to assist the Managing Board in its oversight responsibilities with regard to the Group's operational risks.
-Further, the committee reviews on a yearly basis the operational risk appetite and operational risk management framework and makes recommendations to the Managing Board for approval.
+Separately and on need basis, the Credit Risk Committee meets and decides on credit proposals that exceed the local authority levels of Group companies and prepares for credit proposals that require approval of the (Credit Committee of the) Supervisory Board. - The Asset Risk Committee assists the Managing Board in its oversight responsibilities with regard to the Group's asset risk.
+The committee reviews on a yearly basis the asset risk appetite and asset risk management framework and makes recommendations to the Managing Board for approval. - The Motor Insurance Risk Committee assists the Managing Board in its oversight responsibilities regarding motor insurance risk including insurance risk exposure from Euro Insurances.
+The committee reviews on a yearly basis the motor insurance risk appetite and motor insurance risk management framework and makes recommendations to the Managing Board for approval. - The Operational Risk Committee assists the Managing Board in its oversight responsibilities with regard to the Group's operational risks.
+The committee reviews on a yearly basis the operational risk appetite and operational risk management framework and makes recommendations to the Managing Board for approval.
 Finally, all developments with respect to LeasePlan's Advanced Measurement Approach status are reviewed and recommended to the Managing Board. - The Funding & Treasury Risk Committee is, amongst other things, established to monitor risks and set the treasury policies, related to liquidity, currency and interest rate risks.
-Furthermore, the committee assesses and steers the development of the Group's funding and liquidity position as well as the overall treasury risk profile.
-The Funding & Treasury Risk Committee is the natural owner of the Internal Liquidity Adequacy Assessment Process ("ILAAP"), Internal Capital Adequacy Assessment Process ("ICAAP") and Recovery Plan (including capital contingency Plan, liquidity contingency plan and business continuity plan).
-New treasury related regulation is monitored and implemented by this committee, including Basel III (Capital Requirement Directive and Capital Requirement Regulation) and other liquidity and capital related guidelines and regulations issued by the BIS, EBA and DNB. - The Information Security Board is responsible for ensuring thorough review of the Group's ICT risk profile, whether Group companies and third parties meet the expectations of legal, regulatory and compliance requirements, and that information security initiatives and strategy align to the expectations of the business, directors and shareholders.
+The committee assesses and steers the development of the Group's funding and liquidity position as well as the overall treasury risk profile.
+The Funding & Treasury Risk Committee is the natural owner of the Internal Liquidity Adequacy Assessment Process ("ILAAP"), Internal Capital Adequacy Assessment Process ("ICAAP") and Recovery Plan (including capital contingency Plan, liquidity contingency plan and business continuity plan). - The Information Security Board is responsible for ensuring thorough review of the Group's ICT risk profile, whether Group companies and third parties meet the expectations of legal, regulatory and compliance requirements, and that information security initiatives and strategy align to the expectations of the business, directors and shareholders.
 In addition, the board confirms the Group information security strategy and its objectives, agrees the budget and the priorities, and reviews any major incidents as well as makes sure the Group's response to incidents takes into account any lessons learned.